-It was during the First World War that some women in Canada were finally allowed to vote and in 1919 all women over 21 had the right to vote in a
+It was during the First World War that some women in Canada were finally allowed to vote and in 1919 most women over 21 had the right to vote in a

-federal: having to do with the central, national government.federal election.
+federal: having to do with the central, national government.federal election with some exceptions.

 Women's suffrage: a vote; the right to vote.suffrage groups had existed since the 1870s, but during the war it was hard to ignore their arguments.
 Women were serving in the war, taking over from the men in factories and offices, holding families together while the men were overseas, and working in voluntary organizations that supported the war effort.
 They couldn't be kept out of political life any longer.

 Women got the federal vote in three stages: the Military Voters Act of 1917 allowed nurses and women in the armed services to vote; the Wartime Election Act extended the vote to women who had husbands, sons or fathers serving overseas; and all women over 21 were allowed to vote as of January 1, 1919.

 Provincially, women were given the vote in 1916 in the four western provinces, in 1917 in Ontario, in 1918 in Nova Scotia, in 1919 in New Brunswick, in 1922 in Prince Edward Island, and in 1940 in Quebec.

 Early feminists in Canada included women like Emily Stowe, who supported her children and sick husband by working, illegally, as a doctor in Ontario.
 She'd had to go to New York to obtain her degree since Canadian women weren't allowed in medical school or any other higher educational institution at that time.
 She graduated in 1868.
 In 1876 she started the Toronto Women's Literacy Club which was actually a women's suffrage group.